fastai/fastai/docs/dev/gpu.md

 import torch
 torch.ones((1, 1)).cuda()
 ```
-This GPU memory is not accessible for your program's needs and it's not re-usable between processes.
+This GPU memory is not accessible to your program's needs and it's not re-usable between processes.
 If you run two processes, each executing code on `cuda`, each will consume 0.5GB GPU RAM from the get going.

 This fixed chunk of memory is used by `cuDNN` kernels (~300MB) and `pytorch` (the rest) for its internal needs.